<- c("ggdist", "ggtext", "ggridges", "ggrepel",

 There are a myriad of ggplot2

 extensions out there (and thus, a myriad of additional geoms to exploit).
-Below is a quick look at two useful extensions — geom_density_ridges()
+Below is a quick look at a few useful extensions — inclusive of geom_density_ridges()

 and geom_label_repel()

 .
-We will go through both of these examples in some detail during the workshop.
+We will go through these geoms in some detail during the workshop.

 Density Ridges